 The new palace, the Herrenchiemsee, is large and lavish.
 The ornamental details along the exterior of the building are exquisite.
-The inside shows a similar attention to detail and “more is more” attitude.
-From the front of the palace a formal garden extends out.
-In the distance, there’s a clearing in the trees showing the sparkling water of the lake.
+The inside shows similar attention to detail and “more is more” attitude.
+From the front of the palace, a formal garden extends out.
+In the distance, there’s a clearing in the trees that offers a glimpse of the sparkling water of the lake.
 But from here, that water seems impossibly far away.

-The centerpiece of the gardens are the fountains.
-Like everything else, the fountains are large, impressive and spectacular.
+The centerpiece of the gardens is the fountains.
+Like everything else, the fountains are large, impressive, and spectacular.
 You have to walk all the way around in order to appreciate them.
-The characters depicted on the fountains are strange, whimsical and exaggerated.
-Human bodies with the heads of frogs, spitting water.
+The characters depicted on the fountains are strange, whimsical, and exaggerated.
+Human bodies with the heads of frogs that are spitting water.
 Bodies being cast down a mountain, surely to their demise.

 It’s important to remember that, like Neuschwanstein, King Ludwig II died before the completion of the palace.
 Perhaps this is why the palace complex, although massive, lacks a special character or specific personality.
 It’s “merely” an impressive palace.
 And one you’ll want to visit!